The Indian Government has announced what would appear to be

 reforms relating to direct foreign investment (FDI) in the retail

-sector,the Indian Government confirmed that it would proceed with
+sector,the Indian Government has now confirmed that it will proceed

-its previously announced changes, but only in relation to the FDI
+with its previously announced changes, but only in relation to the

 announced on 10 January 2012, foreign investors were permitted to